The Moon Tarot Card Meanings and Combinations

 Keywords and phrases:

-There can also be a hint of secrecy or deception, particularly if accompanied by other cards to reinforce the message and strengthen the association.
+There can be a hint of secrecy or deception, particularly if accompanied by other cards to reinforce the association.
 Heightened dreams and psychic ability can be highlighted by this card, although more frequently it paints a confusing picture, suggesting clouded thinking and not seeing matters clearly; taken to extreme it can create a sense of paranoia.
-The best advice with The Moon is to wait until all the facts are available before making important decisions.
+The best advice with The Moon is to wait until you have all the facts before making important decisions.

 The Moon often makes an appearance for those seeking a reading when they feel completely confused over a situation, to the point where they don’t feel they can think straight about it anymore.
-They’ve often looked at the situation from every angle and feel they’re sinking in uncertainty; this is most apparent when it appears in the base position of The Anchor, which reveals the current atmosphere and circumstances surrounding the client at the time of the reading.
+This is most apparent when it appears in the present position of a spread, which reveals the current atmosphere and circumstances surrounding the client at the time of the reading.

 If reversed or badly aspected, usually similar but with a lesser effect than the upright meaning.

 The Moon Tarot Card Combinations